QCD thermalization: Ab initio approaches and interdisciplinary connections

-The MV model of Gaussian random distributions is valid for a large nucleus at rapidities when bremsstrahlung of soft gluons is not significant, namely, for $\alpha_s Y \leq 1$.
+The MV model is valid for a large nucleus at rapidities when the bremsstrahlung of soft gluons is not significant, namely, for $\alpha_S Y \leq 1$.
 The classical expressions we derived have no $x$ dependence.
-For moderate $x$, one can introduce $x$ dependence in framework along the lines of the IP-Sat model we discussed.
-However when $\alpha_s Y \gg 1$, the weight functional is qualitatively modified on account of significant gluon radiation.

-In this regime, RG evolution of the S-matrix in \Eq{eq:dip-corr} is described by the Balitsky-JIMWLK hierarchy in \Eq{eq:operator-smallx}.
-In addition to the coherent multiple scattering effects in the MV model, this framework captures the the real bremsstrahlung and virtual quantum corrections we discussed previously and sketched in \Fig{fig:dipole-RG}.
+For moderate $x$, one can introduce $x$ dependence in framework along the lines of the IP-Sat model that we discussed.
+However when $\alpha_S Y \gg 1$, the model is no longer applicable.
+In this regime, the RG evolution of the S-matrix in \Eq{eq:dip-corr} is described by the Balitsky-JIMWLK hierarchy in \Eq{eq:operator-smallx} which, in addition to the coherent multiple scattering effects in the MV model, captures the previously discussed real and virtual quantum corrections.

-Substituting the expectation value of the correlator of Wilson lines in \Eq{eq:dip-corr} into the Balitsky-JIMWLK hierarchy in \Eq{eq:operator-smallx}, leads to the closed form\footnote{In general, the evolution of the two-point correlator in \Eq{eq:dip-corr} also depends on the correlator $\langle {\rm Tr} (V_x^\dagger V_z) {\rm Tr}(V_z^\dagger V_y)\rangle$.
-This factorizes into $\langle{\rm Tr} (V_x^\dagger V_z)\rangle \langle{\rm Tr}(V_z^\dagger V_y)\rangle$ for a large nucleus and for $N_c\gg 1$.
-The numerical simulations of these hierarchy that we will soon discuss show these corrections to be of the order of $10\%$.} Balitsky-Kovchegov (BK)~\cite{Balitsky:1995ub,Kovchegov:1998bi} equation for the RG evolution in rapidity of the dipole scattering amplitude:
+Substituting the expectation value of the correlator of the Wilson lines in \Eq{eq:dip-corr} into the Balitsky-JIMWLK hierarchy in \Eq{eq:operator-smallx}, leads, for $N_c, A\gg 1$, to the closed form Balitsky-Kovchegov (BK)~\cite{Balitsky:1995ub,Kovchegov:1999yj} equation for the RG evolution in the rapidity of the dipole scattering amplitude:

-The BK equation is the paradigmatic equation for gluon saturation in high energy QCD.
-For ${\cal N}_Y\ll 1$, the non-linear term in the last line above can be ignored and the equation reduces to the linear BFKL equation as anticipated previously.
-In this limit, the amplitude has the solution,
+The BK equation is the simplest RG equation to capture the physics of gluon saturation.
+For ${\cal N}_Y\ll 1$, the non-linear term in the last line of \Eq{eq:BK} can be ignored and the equation reduces to the linear BFKL equation as anticipated previously.
+In this limit, the amplitude has the solution

 where $\omega = 4 \log 2\approx 2.77$, $\beta=28\,\zeta(3) \approx 33.67$ and $\rho = \log(1/r_\perp^2 \Lambda_{\rm QCD}^2)$.
 This solution gives the rapid ``Markovian" growth of the dipole cross-section in rapidity due to the copious production of softer and softer gluons.